 Will I be able to access the U of T libraries?

-Currently, many TST libraries are providing curbside pickup.
+Currently, TST libraries are providing curbside pickup.
 Changes will occur as public health conditions change.
 Please monitor the UofT COVID-19 resources page for information and updates, and visit the University of Toronto Libraries website for updates on current services and operations.

 Should you experience any connectivity issues related to online learning (i.e., difficulty accessing Quercus from home), please contact the St. George Campus - Information Commons Help Desk.